-Hazard Risk Assessment Hazards Overall Risk Potential Future Hazards - Locations and Impacts Magnitude/ Extent Measurement Scales • The Town's roads often difficult to maintain and rehabilitate because of lack of funding versus the need.
+Hazard Risk Assessment Hazards Risk Locations and Impacts Extent Measurement Scales The Town's roads often difficult to maintain and rehabilitate because of lack of funding versus the need.
 The future will bring further lack of maintenance because the Town Highway Budget will only stretch to the immediate priorities, while flooding events and severe winter weather are anticipated to increase and impact multiple roads during each event.
-FIRE Vehicle, Structure, Arson or Conflagration Events(s) Within not scored The Suncook Village area, manufactured housing parks, Deerfield Road area, and other high density areas could be subject to future conflagration which would have devastating effects on the entire community.
-N/A Last 5 Years • Future vehicular fires resulting from crashes could occur, especially on NH 28 or US 3, where Allenstown's first responders would arrive on scene before State authorities. • The numerous construction, excavation, lumber, automotive and fuel businesses in Town could be subject to potential explosions or fires in the future (see APPENDIX A for the list).
+Scales FIRE Vehicle, Structure, Arson or Conflagration Events(s) Within Last 5 Years The Suncook Village area, manufactured housing parks, Deerfield Road area, and other high density areas could be subject to future conflagration which would have devastating effects on the entire community.
+Future vehicular fires resulting from crashes could occur, especially on NH 28 or US 3, where Allenstown's first responders would arrive on scene before State authorities.
+N/A • The numerous construction, excavation, lumber, automotive and fuel businesses in Town could be subject to potential explosions or fires in the future (see APPENDIX A for the list).
 Vacant structures in the Downtown/Suncook Village area, vacant housing units, housing run by absentee landlords, or other unmaintained housing runs a greater risk of arson in the future than occupied or well-kept premises.
 Bear Brook State Park may carry the greatest risks and damages of any future arson.
-HAZARDOUS MATERIALS Haz Mat Spills, Brownfields or Trucking not scored Transportation of hazardous materials on NH 28 and/or US 3 is believed to be an everyday occurrence.
+HAZARDOUS MATERIALS Haz Mat Spills, Brownfields or Trucking Transportation of hazardous materials on NH 28 and/or US 3 is believed to be an everyday occurrence.
 In the future, trucks could rollover and spill their contents (fuel, liquids, propane, solids, etc) onto these significant roadways.
 N/A NO Event(s) Within Last 5 Years • Should a future haz mat spill occur in Suncook Village, not only could the contents of the spill reach the adjacent Suncook River and flow into the Merrimack River, most Town facilities, hundreds of residences, Allenstown Elementary School and Armand Dupont School, and local businesses would need to be immediately evacuated or the decision to either shelter in place would need to be made and conveyed to occupants. • Several occupational facilities in Town handle, store, or use hazardous materials.
 Any of these facilities could have a spill at their site or during transport which could result in a spill.
 Key sites include the gas stations, auto repair shops, excavation sites, construction businesses, and the Transfer Station.
 Town facilities such as the Allenstown Wastewater Treatment Facility and Pembroke Water Works utilize and store strong chemicals.
 See APPENDIX A for the full list. • Existing and future brownfields sites such as China Mills, other sites along the Suncook River, and illegal junkyards may exist and pose future danger to new property owners or river users in the area.
 The Town should be aware of and inventory these locations.
-LONG TERM UTILITY OUTAGE Power, Water, Sewer, Gas, not scored Aboveground electric lines in Allenstown make the Town particularly vulnerable to outage during future disaster events.
-Utilities (Eversource/Unitil, internet, cable) will be restored to the Downtown N/A
+LONG TERM UTILITY OUTAGE Power, Water, Sewer, Gas, N/A